Evan Longoria Player Props: Diamondbacks vs. Rays

-Evan Longoria and his .405 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Tampa Bay Rays and Zach Eflin on June 28 at 9:40 PM ET.
+Evan Longoria -- hitting .323 in his past 10 games -- will be in action for the Arizona Diamondbacks against the Tampa Bay Rays, with Yonny Chirinos on the hill, on June 29 at 3:40 PM ET.

-In his last game, he notched a home run while going 2-for-3 against the Rays.
+He notched a home run while going 2-for-3 in his last game against the Rays.

 Evan Longoria Game Info & Props vs. the Rays